openshift-labs/lab-building-images/workshop/content/creating-images/03-container-to-image.md

 podman run -it --name interactive busybox sh
 ```

 You would now run any commands to install additional packages.
-In the case of the `busybox`, it doesn't provide a package manager, so we will limit ourselves to creating a executable script file that we can run.
+In the case of the `busybox` container image, it doesn't provide a package manager, so we will limit ourselves to creating a executable script file that we can run.
 To create the script file run:

 ```execute
 cat > hello << EOF